ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing-start-stop/index.md

 - **Popup Editor Closed**: If using popup editor, the popup is configured to close if you click outside the editor.
 Closing the popup triggers the grid to stop editing.
 - **gridApi.stopEditing()**: If you call `stopEditing()` on the grid API.

+### Start / Stop Events

+The following events are fired when editing is started and stopped.

+<api-documentation source='grid-events/events.json' section='editing' names='["cellEditingStarted", "cellEditingStopped"]'></api-documentation>

 ## Tab Navigation